fastmovingtarget/TripeTriad/README.md

 # TripeTriad
 This implementation Triple Triad is inspired by the minigame within Final Fantasy 8, owned by Square Enix.
-There is no capacity for monetisation within this project.
+Go buy their game, mine is worse.

 ## Aims and targets
 ### MVP